khorben/mpvd/README.md

 mpvd depends on the following components:

- * libmpv from the mpv project
+ * libmpv from the mpv project, found at <https://mpv.io>

 With GCC, this should then be enough to compile and install mpvd: